se-for-sci/se-for-sci.github.io/content/week09/compiled.md

 Just like downloading the interpreter in an interpreted language, compiled languages require you to download a compiler.
 Unlike interpreted languages, however, only the developer needs the download.
 You can probably get the Rust compilers directly; however, most developers prefer `rustup`, which is a tool that gets Rust compilers for you, allowing you to control the version.

 Brew users can `brew install rustup` and then follow the instructions to get the latest version, or just `brew install rust` and accept whatever version was given.
-The main tool that you get with `rust` besides the compiler (`rustc`) is `cargo`, it's package manager.
+The main tool that you get with `rust` besides the compiler (`rustc`) is `cargo`, its package manager.

 ## Step 1.5: Try compiling a little file